Tale of the Brothers Grimm translated by M. Hunt

 First, it is the impatience that often seduces us to move faster.
 That’s what the horse stands for, which Hans throws off in a fast run.
 Secondly, hunger and thirst drive us to reach for pleasure.
 That’s what the cow stands for, which used to fulfil almost all wishes of a farmer, but only gave our Hans a hard kick.
 Thirdly, the pig appears as the epitome of worldly happiness, idleness and a fat life, which quickly lead us astray.
 Fourth, the exchange of the white goose could symbolize grasping for worldly justice.
 This justice sometimes takes on very strange forms, especially when it comes to the personal ownership of animals or other living things.
 It is often felt that such secular laws have been set up to protect, above all, the interests of the great egos.
 No wonder our Hans is afraid of getting involved in it.
 He’s immediately leaving the fat pig behind in exchange for a white goose.
 This may be a sign of his innocence, while the other man leads the pig away on ’by-ways’.
 And fifth, the craft of the scissors-grinder is a symbol of professional success in the world, which promises us freedom and independence.
 Here, too, it is mentioned how the scissors-grinder naturally reaches into nature and gives our Hans a stone as if it were his property.
 We can smile about an ordinary field stone, but do it with diamonds, gold, or pearls and you found a way to create personal property.

 But in the end the hard achieved goods falls into a deep well and disappear in the belly of nature.
 Every imaginary property is lost again.
 We would normally moan and feel cheated by nature.
 So you could even consider Hans’ way home as a lifetime from birth to death.
 For in the course of life, we humans should master all of this: impatience, passion, lethargy, and selfish acting.
 And what is left for our Hans in the end?
+From the point of view of alchemy, after the so-called “outer alchemy”, he also mastered the “inner alchemy” of the spirit during his teaching and realized the process of change from material gold through life to the mystical “philosopher's stone”, the spiritual gold of spiritual freedom.
 Free of all burden and anxiety, he returns to his home and origin, to the Great Mother, from whom he was born.
 In the end our Hans has achieved what we all more or less consciously seek in life, namely the great happiness.

 This is of course a terrible message for our modern world.
 It means, that true happiness is not about accumulating more and more property or becoming something special in the world.
 And there is a lot of truth in it.
 Because honestly, who is the richest man in the world?
 Of course, the one who can fulfil all his wishes.
 And in that sense, it would be the perfectly contented one who has fulfilled all his wishes and has found great happiness because he no longer wishes for anything and is thus independent and free.
 Can you imagine that?